What are Gateway Math Courses?

 Gateway math courses form a conceptual framework designed to offer diverse and equitable pathways in mathematics education for students.
 Unlike the traditional one-size-fits-all approach, gateway math courses recognize that students have varied goals, interests, and strengths.
 This framework aims to provide a range of learning experiences aligned with students' future aspirations, whether academic, vocational, or technical.
 By catering to different learning styles and career objectives, this approach not only enhances student engagement but also increases the likelihood of success in both academic and real-world settings.

-To that end, the state of Kansas will offer three gateway math courses at all public post-secondary institutions, giving programs greater flexibility in selecting a math course that aligns with the needs of students.
+To that end, public post-secondary institutions in Kansas will offer up to three gateway math courses, giving programs greater flexibility in selecting a math course that aligns with the needs of students.
+(Institutions are only required to offer the gateway math courses that apply to programs on their campuses.)

 These three courses are: